karth1ksr/Real-Time-Monitoring-Using-FaceNet/README.md

 Pretrained Keras FaceNet Model by [nyoki-mtl](https://github.com/nyoki-mtl/keras-facenet)

 ## LICENSE
-This project is licensed under te MIT License.
+This project is licensed under te MIT LICENSE.
 Feel free to use, modify, and distribute it with attribution.